Middle Grade Fantasy

 Chapter I: The Spit Wad

 A ball of wet paper slapped the side of John’s face.
 He caught himself before falling out of his chair but was powerless to stop the hot blood that flooded his cheeks.
-Dice and his friends exploded with laughter.
+Craig and his friends exploded with laughter.
 Cold saliva ran down his cheek and John swallowed hard to keep his lunch inside his stomach.
 The spit wad had caused him enough embarrassment for one day.
-He took a deep breath and remembered they wouldn’t be laughing much longer.
+He took a deep breath and reminded himself that they wouldn’t be laughing much longer.

 “Just what is so funny Mr. Menning?” asked their wrinkled teacher.